 Appalachian Treks.
-I especially enjoy sharing my findings with those who’ve lived in this area all their lives, but never really explored the region’s natural treasures.
+I especially enjoyed sharing my findings with those who’ve lived in that area all their lives, but never really explored the region’s natural treasures.

 Thanks for visiting my blog and happy trails!